 This course consists of five hours per week (three hours' credit per semester) during the junior and senior years.
-The advanced course is open to all students who have satisfactorily completed the basic course or veterans who have been honorably discharged, or transferred to the Enlisted Reserve Corps and relieved from active duty, provided they have been selected by the President of the University and the Professor of Military Science and Tactics.
+The advanced course is open to all students who have satisfactorily completed the hasic course or veterans who have been bonorably discharged, or transferred to the Enlisted Reserve Corps and relieved from active duty, provided they have heen selected by the President of the University and the Professor of Military Science and Tactics.
 During this course the Government furnishes uniforms (officer type, complete with field overcoat and shoes) and equipment, and also pays a monetary allowance in lieu of subsistence to each student.
-This allowance will be paid in addition to benefits authorized by the G. I. Bill of Rights.
 The applicant must not yet have reached 27 years of age at the time of initial enrolment.
-Formally enrolled members of the advanced course are exempt from registration, induction, training, or service under the Selective Training and Service Act of 1940, as amended.
-Upon the satisfactory completion of the advanced course and four years of education at a college or university level, the student will receive an appointment as second lieutenant, Officers' Reserve Corps.
+Upon the satisfactory completion of the advanced course and four years of education at college or university level, the student will receive an appointment as second lieutenant, Officers' Reserve Corps.